Yeo, it's me: Ex-Wild coach leads Blues into playoff matchup

 Blues goalie Jake Allen, with the job to himself now after largely sharing it with Brian Elliott the previous three years, was a completely different player after the coaching change.
 He went 11-2-2 in his last 15 starts with just 26 goals allowed.

-''Through all that I think we maintained our confidence in him knowing what he's done in the past and the way he's capable of playing,'' defenseman Jay Boumeester said. ''It just kind of all came together.
+''Through all that I think we maintained our confidence in him knowing what he's done in the past and the way he's capable of playing,'' defenseman Jay Bouwmeester said. ''It just kind of all came together.
 I'm sure after you get a couple of wins and a couple big saves, that sort of thing, everything becomes a little easier.''

 ---